 Table 19.2-4 summarizes the potential impacts of each action alternative and the no-action alternative.
-The proposed action would have disproportionate impacts to low-income population on the island of Tinian related to land use and socioeconomics.
-Significant land use and economic impacts may be experienced by Tinian ranchers and locals who pick and sell wild chili-peppers from the leased land because they would be restricted from accessing the land needed to perform their work.
-Mitigation measures discussed in Chapter 16 would reduce impacts to low-income people of Tinian.
+The proposed action would have disproportionate impacts to racial minorities on the island of Tinian in terms of recreational and cultural resources, socioeconomics, and terrestrial biology.
+People with low incomes are likely to be adversely affected by restricted access to historic and cultural sites in the currently leased areas of the island, but impacts would be less than significant.
+Significant impacts could occur to Tinian ranchers and locals who pick and sell wild chili-peppers from the leased land would be restricted from accessing the land needed to perform their work.
+Disproportionate impacts to disadvantaged groups and children related to terrestrial biological resources (potential for establishment of non-native species such as BTS) would be potentially significant but mitigated to a less than significant level.